alecab94/mews-data-task/README.md

 ### Step 2: Build the Docker Image

-From the project root (mews-data-task/) directory, run:
+From the solution directory, run:

 ```bash
 docker-compose up --build